-Jim and Maureen moved with their 3 sons from Colorado to the Seattle suburbs for his job in the tech industry.
+Jim and Maureen moved with their three sons from Colorado to the Seattle suburbs for his job in the tech industry.
 But even with a budget of $600,000, finding a house that works for their active family of five has been a challenge.
-They need rooms large enough to accommodate their oversized furniture, as well as a three car garage so that one bay can store Jim's many boxes of books.
+They need rooms large enough to accommodate their oversized furniture, as well as a three-car garage so that one bay can store Jim's many boxes of books.

-Zeke and Kate aren't shy with their opinions as they house hunt in Houston.
-She's pushing for an updated ranch, he wants a vintage bungalow.
+A couple isn't shy with their opinions as they house hunt in Houston.
+She's pushing for an updated ranch, he prefers a vintage bungalow.
 She wants a tricked-out kitchen, he's more focused on an over-the-top backyard.
 Who'll win this battle of Texas-sized wish lists?